 No worries – that's totally fine.
 You can archive a match to remove it from your Matches tab.
 We'll only send each match once, so you won't see those videos again.

-For now, we're releasing this tool as part of a small pilot.
+For now, we're releasing this tool to a subset of channels in the YouTube Partner Programme as part of a small pilot.
 Over time we plan to expand the feature to more channels.